-Stylish electro pioneers Gina X Performance formed in 1978, as a collaboration between charismatic singer-lyricist Gina Kikoine and writer-producer-musician Zeus B. Held.
-Hailing from the German city of Cologne, GXP mixed cool Euro-disco synth pop with an arthouse performance sensibility, and sexually provocative imagery.
-Their classic singles No G.D.M. and Nice Mover delivered sounds and beats that would dominate the European new wave scene for decades afterwards, and whose influence can still be heard in artists such as Ladytron and Miss Kittin and the Hacker.
+Stylish electro pioneers Gina X Performance formed in 1978 as a collaboration between charismatic singer-lyricist Gina Kikoine and writer-producer-musician Zeus B. Held.
+Hailing from Cologne, GXP mixed cool Euro-disco synth pop with an arthouse performance sensibility, as well sexually provocative imagery.
+The classic singles No G.D.M. and Nice Mover delivered sounds and beats that would dominate the European new wave scene for decades afterwards, and whose influence can still be heard in artists such as Ladytron and Miss Kittin and the Hacker.

 The Gina X story begins with producer-musician Zeus B. Held.
-Having already recorded seven albums with the rock band Birth Control, and somewhat bored with rock mannerisms, in 1978 Held set about creating the ultimate in 'cold' electronic albums, armed with his collection of state-of-the-art sequencers and vocoders.
-These sessions resulted in two solo sets (Amusement and Europium), as well as the material included on the debut GXP album, Nice Mover.
+After recorded seven albums with the rock band Birth Control, but somewhat bored with rock mannerisms, in 1978 Held set about creating the ultimate in 'cold' electronic albums, armed with his collection of state-of-the-art sequencers and vocoders.
+These sessions resulted in two solo sets (Amusement and Europium), as well as the material included on the debut GXP album Nice Mover.

-The Nice Mover sessions continued into 1979 and were co-produced by Held with engineer Martin 'Jimmy' Homberg, and featured a live drummer on several tracks, Lazlo Czigany.
-The album was released on Crystal Records in the autumn of 1979, and subsequently licensed to EMI Electrola.
-The classic first single, No G.D.M., appeared in September and showcased Kikoine's much-imitated detached, narrative vocal style, set above a slinky, minimalist floor-filling beat.
-The song was dedicated to Quentin Crisp, the writer and self-styled 'stately homo', title referring to the unattainable 'great dark man' of his sexual imaginings.
+Sessions for Nice Mover continued into 1979 and were co-produced by Held with engineer Martin 'Jimmy' Homberg.
+A live drummer (Lazlo Czigany) featured on several tracks.
+The album was released on Crystal Records in the autumn of 1979 and subsequently licensed to EMI Electrola.
+The classic first single, No G.D.M., appeared in September and showcased Kikoine's detached, narrative vocal style, underpinned by a slinky, minimalist floor-filling beat.
+The song was dedicated to Quentin Crisp, the writer and self-styled 'stately homo', the title referring to the unattainable 'great dark man' of his sexual imaginings.

-No G.D.M. was a hit first in Austria, GXP making their live debut in Vienna on 1 November 1979, performing with dancers and backing singers in front of 14,000 people on a festival bill shared with Boney M, Clout and Ludwig Hirsch.
-Both the single and smooth album title track, Nice Mover, made waves across mainland Europe, and also hipper clubs in New York and London.
+No G.D.M. was a hit first in Austria, with GXP making their live debut in Vienna on 1 November 1979, performing with dancers and backing singers in front of 14,000 people on a festival bill shared with Boney M, Clout and Ludwig Hirsch.
+Both the single and smooth, gliding title track, Nice Mover, made waves across mainland Europe, as well as hipper clubs in New York and London.
 These included the legendary Blitz Club, the epicentre of New Romantic hedonism in London in 1979, while Nice Mover namechecked the infamous Studio 54 in NYC and was memorably compared to Amanda Lear hanging with Kraftwerk at Danceteria.
-The UK media was slower to catch on, however, able to cope only with one German artist at the time (colourful Nina Hagen), and preferring to cover home-grown electronic acts such as Gary Numan, Cabaret Voltaire and The Human League.
+The media was slower to catch on in the UK, able to cope only with one German artist at the time (colourful Nina Hagen), and preferring to cover home-grown electronic acts such as Gary Numan, Cabaret Voltaire and The Human League.
 In fact, hindsight tells us that contemporaneous new wave electro releases by GXP, Yello, Telex and John Foxx were no less groundbreaking.
 Put simply, Nice Mover was too far ahead of it's time.

-In January 1980 Held and Kikoine attended the Midem conference in Cannes, and signed a licensing deal with EMI.
-This lead to the album and singles being promoted across Europe, while a Canadian company also bootlegged Be A Boy as a single from cassette and scored a top ten hit.
+In January 1980 Held and Kikoine attended the Midem conference in Cannes and signed a licensing deal with EMI.
+This led to the album and singles being re-promoted across Europe, while a Canadian company also bootlegged Be A Boy as a single from cassette and somehow scored a top ten hit.
 The album also took off in Israel.
-Variously labeled 'cerebral disco' and 'electronic cabaret', GXP found themselves performing gigs and club PAs across Europe, joined by established performance artist Hinrich Sickenberger.
+Variously labeled 'cerebral disco' and 'electronic cabaret', GXP found themselves performing gigs and club PAs across Europe, for which they were joined by performance artist Hinrich Sickenberger.

 During 1980 the duo commenced work on the second GXP album, X-traordinaire, which marked a deliberate shift towards a warmer, more orthodox funky sound.
-The production team of Held and Homberg remained in place, with Zeus now working with PPG synth and sequencer development pioneer Wolfgang D¸ren.
-New track Do It Yourself found club success as a single, following which X-traordinaire was recorded in the spring and early summer 1980, once again at Cologne's Studio am Dom.
+The production team of Held and Homberg remained in place, with Zeus now working with PPG synth and sequencer development pioneer Wolfgang Daren.
+New track Do It Yourself achieved a measure of club success as a single, following which X-traordinaire was completed in the spring and early summer 1980, once again at Cologne's Studio am Dom.
 The album was released in September.
-The deliciously funky opening track, Strip Tease, also a single, introduced a brass element, while Opposite Numbers refers back to the darker textures of the debut album.
-Elsewhere Nowhere Wolf allegedly features real wolves recorded on the Russian Steps, while the ghost of opera singer Enrico Caruso haunts the track Ciao Caruso, inspired by the work of murdered Spanish writer Garcia Lorca.
+The deliciously funky opening track, Strip Tease (also a single) introduced a brass element, while Opposite Numbers referred back to the darker textures of the first album.
+Elsewhere Nowhere Wolf allegedly features real wolves recorded on the Russian Steppes, while the ghost of opera singer Enrico Caruso haunts the track Ciao Caruso, inspired by the work of murdered Spanish writer Garcia Lorca.
 Reviews were mixed, however, and within the GXP nerve centre anxiety grew over whether with X-traordinaire the previously left-field project had moved too far toward the pop mainstream.

-In 1981 an increasingly busy Zeus B. Held released a third solo album, Attack Time, and began working with Birmingham-based synth/funk band Fashion, co-writing on and producing their futuristic second album Fabrique, as well as mixing their live sound and playing keyboards from the mixing desk.
-On their UK tour the following year Fashion were supported by GXP, and Gina would go on to contribute a guest vocal to their minor hit single Love Shadow, released in August 1982.
+In 1981 an increasingly busy Zeus B. Held released a third solo album, Attack Time, and began working with Birmingham-based synth/funk band Fashion, co-writing and producing their second album Fabrique, as well as mixing their live sound and playing keyboards from the mixing desk.
+On their UK tour the following year Fashion were supported by GXP, and Gina would go on to contribute a guest vocal to Love Shadow, a minor hit released in August 1982.

-Once more media reactions were mixed.
-The most euphoric noises came from the French music journalists, where Voyeur sold most copies and was supported by a string of gigs in hip night clubs in Paris, Lyon, Marseille, Toulouse and Reims.
+Once again, media reactions were mixed.
+The most euphoric noises came from the French music press, where Voyeur sold most copies and was supported by a string of gigs in hip night clubs in Paris, Lyon, Marseille, Toulouse and Reims.
 Elsewhere the album was barely heard, and there was no accompanying single.

 No G.D.M. and Nice Mover remain turntable favourites in electro clubs and on genre compilations such as The 9 O'Clock Drop (Andrew Weatherall) and Music From Hell (DJ Hell), and through these reissued albums you can hear the whole story.
-Since the golden age of GXP, hyperactive Zeus B. Held has produced a dazzling array of artists, including John Foxx, Dead or Alive, Nina Hagen, Win, Die Krupps, Spear of Destiny and Transvision Vamp, while Gina Kikoine lives in Germany, still active within the art scene as a writer and organiser.
+Since the golden age of GXP, hyperactive Zeus B. Held has maintained a solo career alongside production work with a dazzling array of artists, including John Foxx, Dead or Alive, Nina Hagen, Win, Die Krupps, Spear of Destiny and Transvision Vamp, while Gina Kikoine lives in Germany, still active within the art scene as a writer and organiser.